paragoner1/live-bootcamp-project/auth-service/LEARNING_JOURNAL.md

 ---

+## 🎯 Next Steps: Sprint 4 Preparation

+**Upcoming Focus**: Database integration and persistence layer
+- PostgreSQL integration with async database operations
+- Database migrations and schema management
+- Connection pooling and production-ready persistence
+- Advanced error handling for database operations

+**Learning Goals**:
+- Master async database patterns in Rust
+- Understand production database deployment strategies
+- Learn database testing and migration strategies

+---

-*This document will be updated as we progress through the remaining sprints.*
+*This document will be updated automatically as we progress through the remaining sprints.*